Our Farmer Training Program

 Every apprentice will be trained in the safe use and maintenance of two farm tractors.
 The tractor assignments will be made during the program orientation.
 All attempts will be made to let each apprentice do all of the jobs on "their" tractors during the season so they can learn the jobs thoroughly.
 In this way apprentices are given the opportunity to learn general tractor skills by focusing on two tractors while at the same time minimizing training needs and repair costs.

 All apprentices are covered by workers compensation and covered (with certain legal limitations) for all work-related injuries.
+Work related injuries must be reported and documented within 24 hours of the injury.

-All apprentices can take up to $50 worth (retail price) of farm meat (beef and/or pork) each year.
+Meat: All apprentices can take up to $50 worth (retail price) of farm meat (beef and/or pork) each year.
 Additional farm-raised meat can be purchased at 25% off retail price.

 Each apprentice will be allowed one week paid vacation to be taken between July 1 and Aug 15 of the calendar year.
 Vacations must be taken in a continuous one-week period (Sat Afternoon until the following Sunday evening).
 Each apprentice will also be allowed one Saturday off during April, May, October, and November.
 Vacation days may not be "saved" and used after that time.
 All vacation time will be established in April, trying to take needs of all participants into account.
 Apprentices do not have to take vacations.